- Please read all information on this page carefully as it may be critical for your acceptance to the camp.

 WHAT NOT TO BRING

-- NO GAMEBOYS, MP3-PLAYERS OR OTHER ELECTRONIC GAMES AND GADGETS!!
+- NO IPADS (OR TABLET DEVICES), GAMEBOYS, MP3-PLAYERS OR OTHER ELECTRONIC GAMES AND GADGETS!!

 - Private food, sweets and chocolates – this attracts mice who will eat through bags to get at any food…

-- Mobiles are not encouraged and not needed.
-They are a distraction to the owner and the children around, just as any other gadget, so we reserve the right to confiscate them until the end of the camp.
+- Smart phones are not encouraged or needed during the camp.
+They can become a distraction to the owner and the children around them (just as any other device can).
+We reserve the right to confiscate them until the end of the camp.

 SELECTION – A NOTE TO PARENTS